Stay on-trend by trying a new way with eggs, whether that’s a fancy brunch, remake of a retro classic or delicious global dish.

 Words can't describe our enduring love for soft boiled eggs and buttery toast, but once you’ve souped up your soldiers you might never look back.
 Our 10 fancy dippers include toast with anchovy butter, rarebits, candied bacon and chorizo soldiers.
 Just make sure you achieve the perfect boil courtesy of our aforementioned infographic and you’ll be skipping your way into the day after one of the finest breakfasts money can buy…

 How do you like your eggs in the morning?
-Does all this talk of slow-cooking leave you cold, or do you welcome avant garde eggs with open arms?
-If you fall into the former category, we have more traditional egg recipes that might be more to your liking...
+Do you welcome avant garde eggs with open arms?
+Discover more egg recipes to start your day in style...